My Obsession with Growing Dried Heirloom Beans

-Writing this as I just harvested the prettiest bowl of colorful, dried heirloom beans for Winter.
-Their unassuming browned pods get pried open to reveal what can only be described as treasure.
-No matter the size of your growing space, I hope you can squeeze just a plant or two to experience the magic of dried bean growing.
+Currently, I’m writing this after just harvesting the prettiest bowl of colorful, dried heirloom beans for Winter.
+Their unassuming browned pods are pried open to reveal what can only be described as treasure.
+No matter the size of your growing space, I hope you can squeeze just a plant or two to experience the magic of growing dried beans.
+In all honesty, it’s pretty difficult for small space of backyard gardeners like ourselves to grow enough dried beans to supply our pantry all Winter, but it’s still worth it to experience the beauty!

 Why I love growing dried heirloom beans